 Types of roses

-There are many rose varieties, and it is hard to know which one you want for your home.
+There are many rose varieties, and it can be hard to choose which one you want for your home.
 There are old favorites like the classic red rose, but there is a whole world of roses out there that can be just what you need!
 If you aren’t sure where to start, here’s a list of some great choices:

 They need plenty of sun, as well as good air circulation to help prevent disease.
 It’s important to place them in a location where other large trees or shrubbery are not blocking their access to sunlight.